Working, interning, volunteering or teaching can provide an alternative to study abroad or complement your study abroad experience.

 - Arcadia University’s Center for Global Studies offers legislative internship opportunities (not for Bates credit) in Australia, England, Ireland, Scotland and Wales.

-- CIEE offers teaching opportunities for recent graduates in Chile, China, the Dominican Republic, South Korea, Spain, and Thailand.
+- CIEE offers teaching opportunities for recent graduates in a number of countries, including Chile, China, the Dominican Republic, South Korea, Spain, and Thailand.

 - API offers a wide variety of work and volunteer opportunities around the world.